The Andean Lakes Crossing Tour is a unique trip that highlights Patagonia’s unparalleled beauty.

 Patagonia’s German Influence

-Although centuries have passed since this trade route was established, the area wasn’t settled until Carlos Wiederhold, a German descendant born in Chile, crossed the Andes and set up a warehouse he named La Alemana (The German).
+Although centuries have passed since this trade route was established, the area wasn’t settled until Carlos Wiederhold Piwonka, a German descendant born in Chile, crossed the Andes and set up a shop he named La Alemana (The German).

 Immigrants — mostly from Austria, Germany, and Slovenia — began to settle in the area and thus was born ‘San Carlos’ in 1895, today the city of San Carlos de Bariloche.

-After the first world war, this was developed into a commercial tourism route by Ricardo Roth Schütz, an Argentine born to Swiss parents.
-Today people from all over the world visit this area, captivated by its virgin nature that has remained unspoiled over the decades.
+After the first world war, the journey was developed into a commercial tourism route by Ricardo Roth Schütz, an Argentine born to Swiss parents.

 The Trip: Puerta Varas to Bariloche